 - How do choices concerning the 2030 milestone position the United States for more ambitious future goals?

-The conversation will also explore similarities and differences across the studies, aiming to shed light on points of divergence and the overall feasibility of “50 by 30.”
+The conversation explored similarities and differences across the studies, aiming to shed light on points of divergence and the overall feasibility of “50 by 30.”

 - Tory Clark, Energy + Environmental Economics (E3)